cicheck/dfd/README.md

 ## What is this?

 * CLI program allowing to:
     * Preprocess dataset containing real and fake videos.
-Chosen part of negatives is modified by selected non-malicious image modifications based on settings assigned by user.
+Chosen part of negatives is modified by selected modifications based on settings assigned by user.
-        * Preprocessing can be done via single command or gradually in steps where single step represents activity such as `extract faces from fake videos.` The letter method allows preprocessing large datasets[^2] on without the need of keeping program on for 24+ hours.
+        * Preprocessing can be done via single command or gradually in steps where single step represents activity such as `extract faces from fake videos`.
+The letter method allows preprocessing large datasets[^2] without the need of keeping program on for 24+ hours.
     * Train detection model and evaluate it in assigned settings.